adrianmq/practice/java/notes.md

 ## Inheritance
     - a class can be declared to inherit (a.k.a. derive) from another class (use 'extends' keyword)
     - derived class has characteristics of the base class and can add specialization
+      - instances of the derived class can be assigned to base class typed references (this capability allows to perform base class actions without being concerned of the specific type of the instance)
+      - fields hide base class fields with same name (field hiding --> dangerous) (base class reference type, will see only base class fields, for both fields and base class methods) (child class reference type, will see child class fields, though when using base class methods that use base class fields, will use the bases' values)
+      - methods override base class methods with same signature (method overriding)

 ## Polymophism
     - compile time polymorphism (static binding or method overloading)